 The lending activity of MFL began to witness an impact since the beginning of COVID-19, i.e., March 2020, which gained traction during the festive season from October 2020.
 However, the second wave of COVID-19 again impacted the disbursements for the first six months of FY22.
 Given the loss of business opportunities, the assets under management (AUM) grew moderately and, as on March 31, 2022, stood at ₹489 crore as against ₹484 crore as on March 31, 2021.
-The disbursements in FY23 reached its highest level at ₹455 crore as against ₹313 crore in FY22.
-As a result, the loan book stood at ₹630 crore as on March 31, 2023, as against ₹489 crore as on March 31, 2022.
-The disbursement for Q1FY24 stood at ₹115 crore as against ₹92 crore in Q1FY23.
+By FY23, the business started growing again and in FY23 it reached its highest level at ₹455.
+Further disbursement increased from Rs.
+348 crore in 9MFY23 to Rs.
+448 crore in 9MFY24..
+As a result, the loan book stood at ₹791 crore as on December 31, 2023, as against ₹631 crore as on December 31, 2022.

 Given the vintage of the company in the 2W financing industry, the scale of operation continues to remain moderate.
 The ability of MFL to further grow and expand along with the asset quality being maintained at a level that will not lead to an impact on the credit cost of the company will remain a key monitorable.